Is getting a law review article published on your list of goals for 2025? If so, you’ve come to the right place!

 For example, if a law review accepts your article and you want to wait to hear back from another journal before deciding whether to publish with them, let the editor know and request to have the offer due date extended if needed.
 And once you have accepted a publication offer, be sure to let the other law reviews you’ve submitted to know so they can take your article out of their review queue.
 Again, you can do this in bulk via Scholastica.

-Finally, don’t forget to take advantage of the submission resources at your disposal!
-Scholastica has developed many free guides and tools for law authors.
+Finally, don’t forget to take advantage of the Scholastica submission resources at your disposal!
+Visit The Scholastica Law Review Submissions Center for access to:

 - Submission pro tips